schoolofdevops/ultimate-kubernetes-bootcamp/chapters/replication.md

 Update the version of the image from **schoolofdevops/vote:v1** to **schoolofdevops/vote:v2**

 Save the file.
 Observe if application got updated.
 Note what do you observe.
+Do you see the new version deployed ??

+### Exercise: Self Healing Replica Sets

+List the pods and kill some of those, see what replica set does.

 ```
 kubectl get pods